You’re Helping to Fight Climate Change

 The CPUC developed and oversees the Climate Credit program implementation.
 The credit on your utility bill comes from revenues from the State program, not from the utility; however, the utilities deliver the credit on the State's behalf.

-See the CPUC’s webpage on the Cap-and-Trade Program for more information.
+See the CPUC’s webpage on the Cap-and-Invest Program for more information.

 No, the Small Business Climate Credit is only available for electric customers.